SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/apache.md

 | sort by date asc
 ```

-## Collecting Logs for the Apache App
+## Collecting logs for the Apache app

-Follow the steps in [Sumo Logic Apache Logs](/docs/integrations/web-servers/apache-tomcat#collecting-logs-and-metrics-for-apache-tomcat) to configure collection for the Global Intelligence for Apache App.
+Follow the steps in [Sumo Logic Apache Logs](/docs/integrations/web-servers/apache-tomcat#collecting-logs-and-metrics-for-apache-tomcat) to configure collection for the Global Intelligence for Apache app.

 ## Concepts